 The Waterdrop WD-GDS Garden Hose Water Filter offers the most attractive price if you’re buying several filters at once.

-The AQUA CREST RV Water Filter has a decent filter and can handle hoses with a high PSI.
+The AQUACREST RV Water Filter has a decent filter and can handle hoses with a high PSI.

 The Camco TastePURE RV/Marine Water Filter has no particular strengths or weaknesses, so it’s a good choice if you want to cover all of your bases regarding contaminants removed and overall price.

-The LOVHO Garden Hose Sediment Filter doesn’t have a particularly good filter, but it’s a great choice for anyone that just wants to get rid of dirt from their water without limiting the water flow.
+The LOVHO Garden Hose Sediment Filter doesn’t have a particularly good filter, but it’s a great choice for anyone who just wants to get rid of dirt from their water without limiting the water flow.